larrybotha/rust-by-example/08-flow-of-control/README.md

   - `.iter_mut` - will process each item in the iterator as a mutable borrowed value, allowing for mutating the original collection
 - by default, `for in` uses `.into_iter` on collections

+### `match`

+- as with matching in Haskell, all branches in a `match` statement in Rust must be provided
+- as in Haskell, `_` is the catch-all

+#### Destructuring

+- `match` blocks can destructure a variety of items:
+  - tuples
+  - arrays and slices
+  - enums
+  - pointers
+  - structures

 ### Additional